RonaldTayie/RonaldTayie/README.md

 ### Ronald Tayie Ngwenya 👋

 - 🔭 I’m currently working on ...
-VueJS and django(Python)
+ReactJS and django(Python)
 - 🌱 I’m currently learning ...
-VueJS
+ReactJS
 - 👯 I’m looking to collaborate on ...
 Python(Django)
 - 🤔 I’m looking for help with ...
-VueJS
+ReactJS
 - 💬 Ask me about ...
 Backend Development
 - 📫 How to reach me: ... https://maidportdemo.000webhostapp.com/
 - 😄 Pronouns: ...